xinchaosong/xinchaosong.github.io/index.md

 ### Mechatronics Engineer

-Perfetch LLC, Malden, Massachusetts, 2015 - 2017
+Perfetch, Malden, Massachusetts, 2015 - 2017

-- Developed and prototyped the mechatronics systems for the 3D scanners for the human body.
+- Designed and prototyped the mechatronic systems of full-color 3D body scanners for fitness and healthcare applications.

 ### R&D Engineer

 Biomille Technologies, Boston, Massachusetts, 2014 - 2015

-- Designed and prototyped a bracket system for a medical device for facial rehabilitation.
+- Designed and prototyped a head mount system for a facial rehabilitation device.

 ### Undergraduate Research Assistant in Robotics